Anunth-R/Fast-Robots/lab1.md

 ## Sending Temperature and Time Data Simultaneously

 Using two arrays, we can send both time and temperature data.
-To accomplish this, I constructed a second aray called temps that had 50 slots just like Time_stamps.
-Then in a new Arduino command called GET_TEMP_READINGS, I implemented a while loop that filled up both arrays with time and temperature data.
-After that, a for loop transmited data from both arrays to Python.
-On the Python side, I implemented a new notification handler that used the recieved data to populate a corresponding temps and time_stamps array stored on my laptop.
-I then wrote code that called GET_TIME_READINGS which requested temperature data from the Arduino and code that printed the data from the arrays.
+I created a new command GET_TEMP_READINGS which populated and sent these arrays.
+On the Python side, I implemented a new notification handler that used the recieved data to populate a corresponding arrays stored on my laptop.
+I then wrote python code that requested temperature data and printed the data from the python arrays.

 Arduino Code: